zulip/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

   [Zulip community server](https://chat.zulip.org) and see what topics look like there.

+Topics are lightweight and do not need to be managed.
+Anyone writing to a stream can and should [start topics](/help/start-a-new-topic) for new conversations.
+"Old" topics naturally lose visibility over time, and do not need to be deleted.

 ## Set up integrations

 Zulip integrates directly with dozens of products, and hundreds more through